-State Grant Policy 08-01 (see http://www.admin.state.mn.us/ogm\policies\and\statute.html) Conflict of Interest for State Grant-Making, also applies to BWSR grantees.
+State Grant Policy 08-01 (see Grants Management Policies, Statutes, and Forms / Minnesota.gov (mn.gov)) Conflict of Interest for State Grant-Making, also applies to BWSR grantees.
 Grantees' conflicts of interest are generally considered organizational conflicts of interest.
 Organizational conflicts of interest occur when:

 - 1. A grantee is unable or potentially unable to render impartial assistance or advice due to competing duties or loyalties, - 2.
-A grantee's objectivity in carrying out the grant is or might be otherwise impaired due to competing duties or loyalties, or - 3.
-A grantee or potential grantee has an unfair competitive advantage through being furnished unauthorized proprietary information or source selection information that is not available to all competitors.
+A grantee's objectivity in carrying out the grant is or might be otherwise impaired due to competing duties or loyalties, or

+3. A grantee or potential grantee has an unfair competitive advantage through being furnished unauthorized proprietary information or source selection information that is not available to all competitors.